 1 INTRODUCTION

-Many schools prioritize classroom curriculum to improve students’ grades and overall academic performance, often neglecting the potential of extracurricular activities that develop practical skills (Furda & Shuleski, 2019).
+Many schools prioritize classroom curriculum to improve students’ grades and overall academic performance, often neglecting the potential of extracurricular activities that develop practical skills (Furda Shuleski, 2019).
 This approach, while focused on academic excellence, may overlook the importance of a holistic education that fosters creativity, problem-solving, and social skills.
 Extracurricular activities such as sports, debates, and community service not only enhance students’ practical competencies, but also contribute to their personal development and self-confidence (Anjum, 2021; Christison, 2013; Furda & Shuleski, 2019; Phillips et al, 2021).
 Striking a balance between academic and non-academic pursuits is therefore essential for producing well-rounded individuals prepared for the challenges of the modern world.

 However, despite the proven benefits of extracurricular activities, some students exhibit little interest in them.
-Research suggests that this disinterest is often influenced by parental attitudes, as some parents perceive these activities as time wasting and unbeneficial (Sari & Esa, 2017).
+Research suggests that this disinterest is often influenced by parental attitudes, as some parents perceive these activities as time wasting and unbeneficial (Sari Esa, 2017).
 Research indicate that parental behaviors play a pivotal role in shaping students’ motivation toward extracurricular activities (Gao et al., 2024).
 The connection between students’ participation in these activities and their parents’ perceptions underscores the critical importance of parental support.
 Parents who recognize the value of extracurricular activities are more likely to inspire their children to participate, contributing to their holistic development.
 Positive parental actions, such as encouragement and active involvement, significantly boost students’ interest and commitment.
 Conversely, negative attitudes, such as dismissive perceptions or lack of support, can undermine motivation (Eden, Chisom & Adeniyi, 2024; Kovacs, Olah & Pusztai, 2024; Đurišić & Bunijevac, 2017).

-While in developed countries like Unites States, most parents report their children engage in some form of extracurricular activity (Pew Research Center, 2015), in developing countries, participation is hindered by a number of challenges, including low parental motivation and a lack of teacher support (Assefa & Sintayehu, 2019; Lara & Saracostti, 2019; Motshusia, Ngobenib & Sepeng, 2024).
+While in developed countries like Unites States, most parents report their children engage in some form of extracurricular (Pew Research Center, 2015), in developing countries, participation is hindered by a number of challenges, including low parental motivation and a lack of teacher support (Assefa & Sintayehu, 2019; Lara & Saracostti, 2019; Motshusia, Ngobenib & Sepeng, 2024).
 Moreover, many parents face challenges in effectively supporting their children due to limited awareness or skills to emphasize the long-term value of these activities for their development (Mohamad Sari & Esa, 2017).
-In Tanzania, while policies advocate for extracurricular activities, the focus remains heavily on formal education, demanding further research on parental attitudes toward these activities (Lazaro & Anney, 2016).
+In Tanzania, while policies advocate for extracurricular activities, the focus remains heavily on formal education, demanding further research on parental attitudes toward these activities (Lazaro Anney, 2016).
 Since studies conducted overtime have identified that parents’ attitudes towards their children’s participation in extracurricular activities worldwide, seem to have ability to motivate or demotivate children’s participation in these activities; the necessity for conducting a similar study in this area in Tanzania deemed necessary.

 The Parental knowledge about the contribution of extracurricular activities to pupils' academic achievement is crucial for fostering a supportive environment that enhances learning.
 Research indicates that participation in extracurricular activities positively influences academic performance by improving grades and developing skills such as goalsetting and time management (Xu, 2017; Burga-Falla et al., 2024).
 Parental involvement in these activities can further enhance their child's engagement and performance by providing support and encouragement (Benner et al., 2016).
 Studies show that parental support can increase access to extracurricular activities, although extreme pressure may impede performance.
 Overall, understanding the benefits of extracurricular activities allows parents to effectively support their children's academic and personal development.